-READING ENHANCEMENT 5 periods Year 5 Credits GRADES 9-10
+READING ENHANCEMENT Year 5 Credits GRADES 9-10

 Read 180 is an intensive reading intervention program designed to meet the needs of students whose reading achievement is below the proficient level.
 The program directly addresses individual needs through adaptive and instructional software, high-interest literature, and direct instruction in reading and writing skills.
+This course is taken in conjunction with English I. The same grade will be given for Reading Enhancement and English I.